 The accompanying consolidated financial statements include Ligand and its wholly owned subsidiaries.
 All significant intercompany accounts and transactions have been eliminated in consolidation.

 Basis of Presentation

-The Company’s accompanying unaudited condensed consolidated financial statements have been prepared in accordance with GAAP for interim financial information.
+The Company’s accompanying unaudited condensed consolidated financial statements as of March 31, 2016 and for the three months ended March 31, 2016 and 2015 have been prepared in accordance with GAAP for interim financial information.
 In the opinion of management, all adjustments (consisting of normal recurring adjustments) considered necessary for a fair presentation of the financial position and results of operations of the Company and its subsidiaries, have been included.
-Interim financial results are not necessarily indicative of the results that may be expected for the full year.
-These financial statements should be read in conjunction with the consolidated financial statements and notes therein included in the Company’s annual report on Form 10-K for the year ended December 31, 2015 filed on November 14, 2016.
+Operating results for the three months ended March 31, 2016 are not necessarily indicative of the results that may be expected for the year ending December 31, 2016.
+These financial statements should be read in conjunction with the consolidated financial statements and notes therein included in the Company’s annual report on Form 10-K for the year ended December 31, 2015.

 Use of Estimates

 The preparation of condensed consolidated financial statements in conformity with GAAP requires the use of estimates and assumptions that affect the amounts reported in the condensed consolidated financial statements and the accompanying notes.
 Actual results may differ from those estimates.